herenowcoder/exwindow/README.md

 ## exwindow

-Library for nicely laying words of text into rectangular text window.
+Elixir library for nicely laying words of text into rectangular text window.
-Yes, it is about tty.
+Yes, it is about tty and stuff.

 Actually this is an Elixir rewrite of http://github.com/herenowcoder/misc/blob/master/txtwindow.erl